hwdong-net/hwdong-net.github.io/_posts/2020-05-04-A short  git&github tutorial.md

 ###  What git can do?

 Git is a free and open source distributed **version control system(VCS)**.
-Git usae repositories to record all changes of all files of a project and can roll back to any verskion at any time.
+Git use a repository to record all changes of all files of a project and can roll back to any verskion at any time.
 Every team member can clone a local copy called snapshot of a git repository and do work on local repository.
 Local repository can be pushed to remote repository on other place (shch as another machine or other place in his machine).

 - Track changes of all files of a project
 - Coordinates works among multiple developers